arabcoders/watchstate/FAQ.md

 # The key must be in lower case. and it's an array.
 guids:
-    -   id: universally-unique-identifier       # the guid id
+    -   id: universally-unique-identifier       # the guid id.
+Example, 1ef83f5d-1686-60f0-96d6-3eb5c18f2aed
         type: string                            # must be exactly string do not change it.
         name: guid_mydb                         # the name must start with guid_ with no spaces and lower case.
         description: "My custom database guid"  # description of the guid.
+For informational purposes only.
         # Validator object. to validate the guid.
         validator:
-            pattern: /^[0-9\/]+$/i  # regex pattern to match the guid.
+            pattern: "/^[0-9\/]+$/i"  # regex pattern to match the guid.
 The pattern must also support / being in the guid. as we use the same object to generate relative guid.
             example: "(number)"     # example of the guid.
+For informational purposes only.
             tests:
                 valid:
                     - "1234567"     # valid guid examples.